By Tim Lambert

 In the mid-19th century Banbury was described as 'large and well built'.
 It was, the writer said: 'second to Oxford in beauty'.
 The church was 'large and handsome'.
 It was famous for cakes and cheese.
 A corn exchange where grain was bought and sold was erected in 1857.
 It is now the entrance of the Castle Quay Shopping Centre.
 In 1884 a School of Art and Science was founded in Banbury.

 In the early 19th century plush weaving was a thriving industry in Banbury.
 But after 1850 the industry declined rapidly.
 The employers changed to tweed instead.
 The last plush factory closed in 1909.
 The manufacture of horse cloth in Banbury also declined and it ceased by 1870.
-Cheese making in Banbury remained important in the early 19th century but then declined.
+Cheese making remained important in the early 19th century but then declined.
 However new industries came to Banbury.
 In the early 19th century an industry making farm implements grew up.

 The first electricity generating station in Banbury opened in 1901.
 The first cinema opened in 1916.
 The Peoples Park opened in 1919.
 Also in 1919 the first motor buses began running to and from Banbury.